Kinovarobotics/ros2_kortex/readme.md

-# ros_kortex
+# ros2_kortex
-ROS Kortex is the official ROS package to interact with Kortex and its related products.
+ROS2 Kortex is the official ROS2 package to interact with Kortex and its related products.
 It is built upon the Kortex API, documentation for which can be found in the [GitHub Kortex repository](https://github.com/Kinovarobotics/kortex).

+**Warning** Currently the only package ported to ROS2 is 'kortex_description`

+To launch and view the robots URDF run:

+        ros2 launch kortex_description view_robot.launch.py

 ## Download links